pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callDemos.md

 <div class="border"><h2>Submission Instructions</h2></div>

-The abstract should be between 250 and 400 words and include the following
+The abstract should be less than 450 words and include the following
 information: <br>

  1. **Title of the demo**